nilocypriano/3d-threejs/README.md

 It is a simple application that explore many computer graphics concepts.

-## Install Dependecies
-Run `npm install`

 ## Development server

-Run `npm run dev` for s dev server.
+Run `npm i` and than `npm run dev` for s dev server.
 Navigate to `http://localhost:300`.
 The app will automatically reload if you change any of the source files

 ## Example